rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 In summary, choose `HashMap` for single-threaded applications and `ConcurrentHashMap` for multi-threaded environments where thread safety is a concern.

+### How `ConcurrentHashMap` works internally
+Internally, `ConcurrentHashMap` utilizes segmentation and fine-grained locking to enable efficient concurrent access.
+It's divided into segments, each acting as a mini `HashMap`, allowing multiple threads to operate on different segments concurrently.
+This reduces contention and improves performance, particularly for read operations, which can occur without blocking.

+**Elaboration:**

+#### - Segmentation:
+`ConcurrentHashMap` is internally divided into segments (by default 16), each managed by its own lock.
+This partitioning allows multiple threads to access and modify the map concurrently, as long as they are working on different segments.

+#### - Fine-Grained Locking:
+Each segment has its own lock, which is only held for the duration of the operation on that segment.
+This contrasts with `Hashtable`, which locks the entire table for every operation, leading to contention and reduced performance.

+#### - Read Operations:
+Read operations (like `get()`, `containsKey()`, etc.) can be performed concurrently without blocking, as they do not require any locking.

+#### - Write Operations:
+Write operations (like `put()`, `remove()`, etc.) may require locking, as they modify the map and need to ensure data consistency.
+However, they are still concurrent, as they only lock the specific segment they are modifying, allowing other threads to access other segments.

+#### - Memory Visibility:
+To ensure read operations see the most recently updated values, `ConcurrentHashMap` uses `volatile` reads, which guarantees that reads always see the latest state.

+#### - No Null Keys or Values:
+`ConcurrentHashMap` does not allow `null` values for keys or values, similar to `Hashtable`.

+#### - Bulk Operations:
+`ConcurrentHashMap` supports bulk operations (like `forEach()`, `transform()`, etc.) that are designed to be safely applied even with concurrent updates.

+In essence, `ConcurrentHashMap` provides a thread-safe and performant way to manage concurrent access to a hash table by dividing the table into smaller, independently managed segments.
+This design minimizes contention and allows for efficient concurrent read and write operations.

 ---
 ## 11. What is Java Persistence API (JPA)?
 Java Persistence API is a collection of classes and methods to persist or store a vast amount of data in a database using ORM.
 JPA Persistence framework needs to follow: